tt3550139-ux/MockLocationDetector/README.md

 # MockLocationDetector
-An android library to help detect mock locations
+An android library to seehelp detect mock locations

 # Gradle
 Add the next dependency to your _gradle.build_